STANISOKZ/OKZ-ALTSCHOOL-CLOUD-EXERCISES/Exercise-1/Exercise-1.md

-Modification of vagrantfile to dhcp and ifcongig file
+Modification of vagrantfile to dhcp and ifconfig file